July 25, 2025

 Recent research demonstrates that 36% of surgeries for MSK conditions are unnecessary, and 80% of those costs could be prevented if physical therapy was used first1.

-Musculoskeletal (MSK) pain is a prime example: it’s the #1 driver of healthcare waste in the U.S., with employers losing $10.3 million every hour on unnecessary or low-value care2.
+Musculoskeletal (MSK) pain is a prime example: it’s the #1 driver of healthcare waste in the U.S., with payers losing millions of dollars on unnecessary or low-value care2.

 Many of these costs stem from issues that start small, like poor posture, repetitive strain, and untreated pain.
 The snowball builds when employees can’t easily access early support.
-Add in physical inactivity, which drives up to 22% of total employee medical costs, and you see the pattern: waiting until something breaks is what breaks your budget.
+Add in physical inactivity, which drives rising employee medical costs, and the pattern becomes clear: waiting until something breaks is what drives the budget problem.

 The hidden healthcare cost of reactive MSK care